jonnor/machinehearing/handson/constrained-hmm/notes.md

 Clean solution would be to expose an optional callback for modifying this.
 Otherwise have to stick to the workaround from https://github.com/jmschrei/pomegranate/issues/9

+> I am using three vector approach to sparse matrices, but each vector is a private attribute right now
+> I'll add in a method which takes in either a dense or sparse matrix and calculates a new internal transition matrix from that.

+self.out_transition_log_probabilities
+self.in_transition_log_probabilities
+? which is the last one?

+Can have multiple batches per epoch.
+Calls self.summarize for each batch and then self.from_summaries for each epoch

+It is in self.bake that transition_log_probabilities gets created, from the self.graph instance Could create methods like def get_transition_matrix() def set_transition_matrix()
+Would also need the state_name to index mapping to do much interesting

+However for simple dissallowing of certain edges, one can use.

+BUT - this does not implement k-means initialization, which has to be done manually

 In `sequentia`, the models just use hmmlearn internally, so one would need to use the hmmlearn approach there.

 ## VAD